-At the end of the fourth quarter, a total of 23 of the hedge funds tracked by Insider Monkey were bullish on this stock, a change of 0% from the third quarter of 2019.
-By comparison, 19 hedge funds held shares or bullish call options in GDOT a year ago.
-So, let’s see which hedge funds were among the top holders of the stock and which hedge funds were making big moves.
+At the end of the first quarter, a total of 22 of the hedge funds tracked by Insider Monkey held long positions in this stock, a change of -4% from one quarter earlier.
+By comparison, 27 hedge funds held shares or bullish call options in GDOT a year ago.
+With hedgies’ capital changing hands, there exists a few key hedge fund managers who were boosting their stakes substantially (or already accumulated large positions).

-The largest stake in Green Dot Corporation (NYSE:GDOT) was held by Citadel Investment Group, which reported holding $37.2 million worth of stock at the end of September.
-It was followed by D E Shaw with a $32.9 million position.
-Other investors bullish on the company included Two Sigma Advisors, Point72 Asset Management, and Sessa Capital.
-In terms of the portfolio weights assigned to each position Toscafund Asset Management allocated the biggest weight to Green Dot Corporation (NYSE:GDOT), around 30.46% of its 13F portfolio.
-Parian Global Management is also relatively very bullish on the stock, setting aside 2.77 percent of its 13F equity portfolio to GDOT.
+The largest stake in Green Dot Corporation (NYSE:GDOT) was held by Starboard Value LP, which reported holding $125.9 million worth of stock at the end of September.
+It was followed by No Street Capital with a $55.6 million position.
+Other investors bullish on the company included Scopia Capital, Coatue Management, and Two Sigma Advisors.
+In terms of the portfolio weights assigned to each position No Street Capital allocated the biggest weight to Green Dot Corporation (NYSE:GDOT), around 11.21% of its 13F portfolio.
+Parian Global Management is also relatively very bullish on the stock, designating 5.97 percent of its 13F equity portfolio to GDOT.

-Because Green Dot Corporation (NYSE:GDOT) has witnessed a decline in interest from the aggregate hedge fund industry, it’s easy to see that there was a specific group of money managers who were dropping their full holdings last quarter.
-It’s worth mentioning that Israel Englander’s Millennium Management cut the largest stake of all the hedgies watched by Insider Monkey, comprising an estimated $15.4 million in stock.
-Anand Parekh’s fund, Alyeska Investment Group, also cut its stock, about $2.7 million worth.
-These bearish behaviors are important to note, as aggregate hedge fund interest stayed the same (this is a bearish signal in our experience).
+Judging by the fact that Green Dot Corporation (NYSE:GDOT) has witnessed a decline in interest from the entirety of the hedge funds we track, it’s easy to see that there was a specific group of fund managers who sold off their positions entirely by the end of the first quarter.
+It’s worth mentioning that Steve Cohen’s Point72 Asset Management cut the biggest position of the “upper crust” of funds followed by Insider Monkey, totaling an estimated $19.5 million in stock, and John Petry’s Sessa Capital was right behind this move, as the fund dumped about $13 million worth.
+These moves are intriguing to say the least, as total hedge fund interest fell by 1 funds by the end of the first quarter.

-Let’s check out hedge fund activity in other stocks – not necessarily in the same industry as Green Dot Corporation (NYSE:GDOT) but similarly valued.
-These stocks are Encore Wire Corporation (NASDAQ:WIRE), Matthews International Corp (NASDAQ:MATW), Talend S.A.
-(NASDAQ:TLND), and H&E Equipment Services, Inc. (NASDAQ:HEES).
-This group of stocks’ market valuations are similar to GDOT’s market valuation.
+Let’s now take a look at hedge fund activity in other stocks – not necessarily in the same industry as Green Dot Corporation (NYSE:GDOT) but similarly valued.
+These stocks are Brooge Energy Limited (NASDAQ:BROG), American Eagle Outfitters Inc. (NYSE:AEO), Corecivic Inc. (NYSE:CXW), and Main Street Capital Corporation (NYSE:MAIN).
+This group of stocks’ market caps are closest to GDOT’s market cap.

 |Ticker||No of HFs with positions||Total Value of HF Positions (x1000)||Change in HF Position|